Singapore exports down 9.6% in Q3; USD/SGD could be impacted

 Singapore exports are down 9.6% year-on-year for the third quarter of 2019, according to new data from government trade agency Enterprise Singapore.

 Across all components, Singapore’s total merchandise trade declined by 6.7% in Q3 2019, following a 2.2% decrease in the previous quarter, due to a decline in both oil and non-oil trade.
-Oil trade contracted by 19.0% in Q3 2019 amid lower oil prices than a year ago.
+Oil trade contracted by 19.0% in the third quarter amid lower oil prices from a year ago.

 Total non-oil domestic exports fell by 9.6% in Q3 2019, after a 14.7% contraction in the previous quarter, due to smaller shipments of both electronic and non-electronic products.

 Singapore central bank’s monetary policy

 In view of this, how could the Singapore dollar be affected in the coming months?

 A little over a month ago, the Monetary Authority of Singapore (MAS) had stated that it would ‘slightly’ reduce the pace of appreciation of the Singapore dollar, adding that it ‘will continue to closely monitor economic developments and is prepared to recalibrate monetary policy should prospect for inflation and growth weaken significantly’.

 MAS currently employs a monetary policy framework known as the Singapore nominal effective exchange rate, a float regime in which it manages the Singapore dollar against a trade-weighted basket of currencies within a policy band.

 It does this because of the ‘small and open’ nature of the Singapore economy, ‘where gross exports and imports of goods and services are more than 300 percent of GDP and domestic expenditure has a high import content; the exchange rate has a much stronger influence on inflation than the interest rate’.